Spectral theorems for positive algebra homomorphisms: Introduction and overview

-The spectral theorems in this paper are Riesz representation theorems for positive algebra homomorphisms, in which case there is a bonus when compared to those for positive linear maps.
-We shall use from \cite{de_jeu_jiang:2021b} that there exists a measure $\npm$ that represents the positive linear map $\posmap$ into the partially ordered vector space $\oa$.
-As a consequence of the fact that $\posmap$ is also multiplicative, it has the additional spectral property that $\npm(\mss_1\cap\mss_2)=\npm(\mss_1)\npm(\mss_2)$ for all Borel subsets $\mss_1,\mss_2$ with finite measure.
-The, to the opinion of the authors, surprisingly easy proof of this latter fact is made possible by combining the regularity of $\npm$ with the explicit formulas from \cite{de_jeu_jiang:2021b} for $\npm$.
-As for the special case of the classical Riesz representation theorem where the partially ordered vector space consists of the real numbers, we have
+The order-theoretical spectral theorems in the current paper are consequences of the Riesz representation theorems in \cite{de_jeu_jiang:2022a} for positive linear maps $\posmap$ from $\contcts$ or $\contots$ into (suitable) partially ordered vector spaces.
+These apply, in particular, to the positive algebra homomorphisms from these spaces into $\oa$.
+The fact that the representing $\oa$-valued measure is then actually a spectral measure is a consequence of the multiplicativity of $\posmap$ and the explicit formulas from \cite{de_jeu_jiang:2022a} for the representing measure for the positive linear map $\posmap$.
+As for the special case of the classical Riesz representation theorem, where the partially ordered vector space consists of the real numbers, we have

 for a compact subset $K$ of $\ts$.
-In the real case, these formulas sometimes fade into the background in textbooks once they have served their purpose during the proof of the Riesz representation theorem.
-In the present paper, however, they are very much in the foreground as they underlie the spectral property of $\npm$ when $\posmap$ is also multiplicative.
-They are also instrumental for the up-down theorems that we shall establish.\footnote{These formulas emerged at the end of \cite{de_jeu_ruoff:2016} for positive representations on KB-spaces.
-Though obtained via the classical `weak' approach in Banach spaces, they are meaningful for arbitrary monotone complete partially ordered vector spaces.
-This led the present authors to wonder whether an approach to spectral theorems for positive representations in an ordered context is possible that is entirely based on the ordering.
-The present paper makes clear that this is indeed the case, and that this can even be done without any reference to operators.}
+In the classical real case, these formulas tend to fade into the background once they have served their purpose during the proof of the Riesz representation theorem.
+In the present paper, however, they are very much in the foreground as they underlie the spectral property of $\npm$ when $\posmap$ is multiplicative.
+They are also instrumental to the up-down theorems that we shall establish.
+Even in the well-studied case of representations on complex Hilbert spaces these formulas appear to yield something new.
+For this, we recall that the existence of the extremum of a monotone net of self-adjoint operators in $\boundedh$ and the existence of its strong operator limit are equivalent and that, when they exists, they are equal.
+In this case, therefore, the supremum (resp.\ infimum) in \cref{3_eq:intro_measure_5} (resp.\ \cref{3_eq:intro_measure_6}) gives the spectral measures of non-empty open subsets and of compact subsets as explicit strong operator limits.\footnote{See \cref{3_rem:principled_order_theoretical_approach_2} for further comments.} Similar remarks apply to the regular operators on a Banach lattice with an order continuous norm.

 This paper is organised as follows.